 the first camera producer to launch a comercial digital SLR, later to be called DSLR.

-DSLR soon was divided into two main categories, the professional full frame with 36x24 mm sensor format, and the half frame based on the film format 24x16 that was introduced
+DSLR was soon to be divided into two main categories, the professional full frame with 36x24 mm sensor format, and the half frame based on the film format 24x16 that

 (Today, some 90% of DSLR sales are APS-C, due to the smaller size and lower price compared to the full frame or medium format cameras AND lenses.)

-the wast majority of the cameras sold in the 90s were still film cameras.
+But the wast majority of the cameras sold in the 90s were still film cameras.
 They were developed to picture machines with programs for this and programs for that.
 So many options that you could find a program and an AF mode for any situation.
-Funny to think of,
+Funny to

 If one knows how to.